Updated August, 2017

-SummaryIn this post I aim to summarise the most popular vegetarian restaurants to foreign travellers, mostly as a result of their location.
-But there are plenty of excellent restaurants not here, especially in north-western Tokyo, which unfortunately has little to offer most short-term visitors.
+SummaryIn this post I aim to summarise the most popular vegetarian restaurants to foreign travellers, mostly by location.

 Categories of food are intended to be useful rather than definitive genres of food.
 Locations are likewise: they can be anything from a station to a city.

 This page is always a work in progress.
 Please feel free to comment if you think I have missed something or something is out of date.

 KeyPrices include a drink and dessert if it would be normal to have one at such a meal.

 $ = inexpensive ( <1000 Yen)

 $$$ = expensive (< 3000 Yen)

 * = exceptionally good food worth adding to your list.

 |Location||Visit for...||Authentic Japanese||Macrobiotic||Western / Fusion||Organic & Raw||Indian||Other ethnic||A big, cheap meal||Open late|

 |Tokyo Station||Imperial Gardens||T's Tantan*||Loving Hut*||Pita the Great* Tsuba Tsuba (Italian)$*||T's Tantan*|